Houston County High School (Georgia)

 Houston County High School (also colloquially referred to as HoCo and HCHS) is a public high school for grades 9-12 in the city of Warner Robins, Georgia, United States.
-It was founded in 1991 and is part of the Houston County School System.
+It was founded in 1991 and is part of the Houston County Schools.

 The school offers volleyball, cheerleading, football, basketball, soccer, baseball, softball, swim, and tennis teams, the Black and Silver Brigade marching band, and an AFJROTC unit: GA-932.

 Awards

 Houston County High School was honored as a USDOE Blue Ribbon School between 1994 and 1996.
 The unaffiliated Blue Ribbon Schools of Excellence, Inc. designated Houston County High School as a "Lighthouse School Charter Member" in 2004.
 In that same year, HCHS was bestowed one of two Intel-Scholastic Schools of Distinction "Best of the Best" awards.
 In 2025, HCHS was named an AP Honor School in the subcategory of AP Schools of Distinction by the Georgia Department of Education.